-(8) "Custom seating system" is a wheelchair seating system which is individually made for a patient using a plaster model of a patient, a computer generated model of the patient (e.g., CAD-CAM technology), or the detailed measurements of the patient to create either:

-- (a) A molded, contoured, or carved (foam or other suitable material) custom-fabricated seating system that is incorporated into the wheelchair base; or, - (b) A custom seating system made from multiple pre-fabricated components or a combination of custom fabricated materials and pre-fabricated components which have been configured and attached to the wheelchair base or incorporated into a wheelchair seat and/or back in a manner that the wheelchair could not be easily re-adapted for use by another individual. - (9) "Adaptive positioning devices" are components that are attached to a wheelchair to facilitate medically necessary, individual-specific posture control, and functioning and are listed as "adaptive positioning devices" under "Wheelchair Part I or Part II" in appendix A of this rule. - (10) "Personal residence" means the consumer's place of residence, if such residence is not a hospital or long-term care facility. - (11) "Long-term care facility (LTCF)" means a nursing facility (NF) or intermediate care facility for the mentally retarded (ICF-MR). - (12) "Moderate impairment" means the individual has a moderate impairment of strength and tone which result in an inability to maintain functional or symmetrical postures; and/or flexible scoliosis; and/or flexible kyphosis; and/or dislocated hip with a leg length discrepancy of less than two inches; and/or fixed contractures of the hips/knees that cannot be accommodated by standard components (e.g., footrests, legrests). - (13) "Severe impairment" means the individual has severely abnormal (hyper or hypo) tone that prevents him or her from obtaining or maintaining symmetrical postures, or abnormally fixed curvature of the spine. - (14) "Custom wheelchair" is any wheelchair with a custom seating system as defined in paragraph (A)(8) of this rule.
+- (8) "Custom seating system" is a wheelchair seating system that is individually constructed from a plaster model, a computer generated model (e.g., CAD-CAM technology), or the detailed measurements of an individual to create either: - (a) A molded, contoured, or carved (foam or other suitable material) seating system that is incorporated into the wheelchair base; or - (b) A seating system made from multiple pre-fabricated components or a combination of custom fabricated materials and pre-fabricated components that have been configured and attached to the wheelchair base or incorporated into a wheelchair seat or back in such a manner that the wheelchair could not be easily re-adapted for use by another individual. - (9) "Adaptive positioning devices" are components that are attached to a wheelchair to facilitate medically necessary, individual-specific posture control, and functioning and are listed as "adaptive positioning devices" under "Wheelchair Part I or Part II" in the appendix to rule 5160-10-03 of the Administrative Code. - (10) "Personal residence" means the consumer's place of residence, if such residence is not a hospital or long-term care facility. - (11) "Long-term care facility (LTCF)" means a nursing facility (NF), which is defined in section 5165.01 of the Revised Code, or an intermediate care facility for individuals with intellectual disabilities (ICF/IID), which is defined in section 5124.01 of the Revised Code. - (12) "Moderate impairment" means an impairment of strength and tone that render a person unable to maintain functional or symmetrical postures; flexible scoliosis; flexible kyphosis; dislocated hip with a leg length discrepancy of less than two inches; or fixed contractures of the hips/knees that cannot be accommodated by standard components (e.g., footrests, legrests). - (13) "Severe impairment" means a severely abnormal (hyper or hypo) tone that prevents a person from obtaining or maintaining symmetrical postures, or abnormally fixed curvature of the spine. - (14) "Custom wheelchair" is any wheelchair with a custom seating system as defined in paragraph (A)(8) of this rule.

-(B) Prior authorization
+(B) Prior authorization.